This article explains how you get charged after upgrading or downgrading your subscription plan.

 You will be charged immediately whenever you upgrade to a plan with a higher price.

-NOTE: If you have subscribed from our website, you can manage your subscription on our Pricing page.
 If you have subscribed from the App Store app, you can manage your subscription only through the Mac App Store.